flekschas/jupyter-scatter/paper.md

 scatter.selection(geonames.query('Population > 10_000_000').index)
 ```

 The selected cities can be retrieved by calling `scatter.selection()` without any arguments.
-The method returns the data record indices, which can then be used to get back the underlying data records.
+It returns the data record indices, which can then be used to get back the underlying data records.

 ```py
 cities.iloc[scatter.selection()]
 ```

 To automatically register changes to the point selection one can observe the `scatter.widget.selection` traitlet.
-The observability of the selection traitlet (and many other properties of `scatter.widget`) makes it easy to integrate Jupyter Scatter with other widgets.
+The observability of the selection traitlet (and many other properties of `scatter.widget`) makes it easy to integrate Jupyter Scatter with other Jupyter Widgets.

 For instance, \autoref{fig:fashion-mnist} (Left) shows a UMAP [@leland2018umap] embedding of the Fasion MNIST dataset [@xiao2017fashion] where points represent images and the point selection is linked to an image widget that loads the selected images.